Hassan Fathy: Early career; New Gourna

+Despite the effort, and also the proper issues he tackled while building New Gourna, through his publication, Architecture for the Poor, he describes the "Gourna Experiment" as a failure.
+He mentions in Architecture for the Poor that the Gourna experiment failed."
 He further describes the sense of failure that due to the village not being completed and the construction being halted, the theory of mud brick construction was seen even more cranky and impractical.
 Despite the theory being completely lost, that there wasn't anyone that tried to find other practical ways of getting peasant houses built efficiently.
 There were more issues he came across, such as him stating "This is because no architect knows the real cost of building."
 Although he dives further into that thought, by speaking on how nobody realistically knows the price or cost, because we’re at the mercy of the economy.
 Despite the negative outlooks he had writing these books, he managed to make Gourna a community, and till this day is still preserved with only 40% of the original buildings being lost.
 It's still standing due to being placed on the 2010 World Monuments Watch, and UNESCO and World Monuments Fund joined forces.